 James Topitzes, PhD

 Dr. James "Dimitri" Topitzes earned his Ph.D. in Social Welfare from the University of Wisconsin-Madison in 2006.
-Dr. Topitzes worked in a clinical social work capacity for the Waukesha County Department of Health and Human Services for several years both before and after earning his doctorate.
+For several years both before and after earning his doctorate, Dr. Topitzes worked in a clinical social work capacity for Waukesha County's Department of Health and Human Services.
 In 2008, Dimitri joined the faculty of the Helen Bader School of Social Welfare at the University of Wisconsin-Milwaukee.
-He teaches courses on advanced direct social work practice and trauma counseling to master’s level students.
-He also teaches a philosophy of science course to doctoral students.
+He teaches trauma counseling to master’s students and philosophy of science to doctoral students.

 Dr. Topitzes has conducted research in the following substantive areas: the long-term effects of child maltreatment and other adverse childhood experiences; interventions aimed at preventing or treating early psychological trauma; and the long-term impacts of early childhood interventions.
 He has also studied the social determinants of health, tracking the influence of educational experiences and childhood traumas on behavioral health outcomes.

 In 2013, Dr. Topitzes helped found the Trauma-Informed Care Graduate Certificate Program at the University of Wisconsin-Milwaukee.
 He served as the program director until 2016.
 Currently, Dr. Topitzes teaches a number of courses within the certificate program, including an innovative offering titled Community Building and Mindfulness.